arashpouy1/Microsoft-Intune-Homelab/README.md

 A hands-on Microsoft Intune home lab designed to develop practical endpoint management skills using Microsoft Intune and Microsoft 365.

 This repository documents my hands-on journey from initial tenant preparation through to enterprise-style device management, compliance, application deployment, endpoint security and troubleshooting.
-Every project is performed in a realistic lab environment and documented with implementation steps, screenshots, lessons learned and interview preparation notes.
+Every project is performed in a realistic lab environment and documented with implementation steps, screenshots, lessons learned and supporting technical documentation.

 ---